 What is Microsoft Visual C++ Redistributable package in Windows?
 Why do I have so many multiple Visual C++ Redistributable packages installed?
 How do I know which versions are for me?
 Where can I download the latest versions?
 If you have these question, then this post may be able to answer your questions.

 Microsoft Visual C++ Redistributable

 However, you can easily uninstall or remove these files from your PC, but you may not know which of the redistributables are used by which program.
-The applications and programs need the specific version of redistributables.
+The applications and programs need a specific version of Redistributables.
 Thus deleting the files may crash some of your Windows applications.
 If any of the C++ files are missing on your PC, Windows will download and install it automatically.

 Multiple Microsoft Visual C++ Redistributable installs